 You can create anticipation by slowly approaching them and telling them so (e.g., “Here…I…come!” in a playful voice).

-Always make sure the child is in charge of his/her body and you are not forcing him/her to do anything.
+Always make sure the child is in charge of their body and you are not forcing them to do anything.
 You want this to be playful and let the child be the one who gets to feel like (s)he runs the show and you follow his/her lead so (s)he will be motivated to keep playing with you.

 You know you are doing well when the child is having fun and comes back to you for more.